katiehermalik/GA-react-refactor/README.md

 #### What is this lab?

-After writing our Monument magazine website, it is now time to refactor our code for use with a modern front-end framewokr
+After writing our Monument magazine website, it is now time to refactor our code for use with a modern front-end framework

 **The objective of this lab is to:**